kavehg/enforcer-one/README.md

 The Application is broken into 3 Major Components:

-  - X-Wing
+  - X-Wing (Process monitor)
-  - DeathStarClient
+  - DeathStar (Web app)
-  - DeathStar
+  - DeathStarClient (Client API used by X-Wings to communicate with the Death Star)

 ## Dependencies